AlexNek/BabylonBlazor/readme.md

 dotnet add package Babylon.Blazor
 ```

-Using MS VS Manage NuGet Packages
+Using MS VS Manage NuGet Packages search for `Babylon.Blazor`
-Search for `Babylon.Blazor`

 Add reference to babylon js library.
-Add 2 lines (with babylonjs) into app.razor
+Add 2 lines (with babylonjs) into app.razor/index.html
 You will also need to add a reference to babylonInterop.js.

 ```html